 Twenty years ago, the University of Wisconsin-Madison was hardly a hot-ticket destination for stellar students from all over the country/world.
-While always a popular and sound choice for locals, only 17,727 teens applied for a chance to become Badgers back in 2001 and 12,791, or 72%, were ultimately accepted.
+While always a popular and sound choice for locals, only 17,727 teens applied for a chance to become Badgers back in 2001, and 12,791, or 72%, were ultimately accepted.
 That year, the 75th percentile standardized test scores among attending freshmen were 1350 on the SAT and 29 on the ACT.
-Today, those scores, while strong, would barely place you in the average range of admitted students–a select group that is chosen from a pool of almost 54,000 highly-qualified seniors.
-This complicates the question of how to get into the University of Wisconsin Madison in 2022-23.
+Today, those scores, while strong, would barely place you in the average range of admitted students.
+This complicates the question of how to get into the University of Wisconsin Madison in 2022-23 as the UW Madison acceptance rate is now under 50%.

 Given this increased desirability and selectivity at UW-Madison, the intent of this article is to give those considering applying to the university an understanding of the following topics: